Review checklist book

 Distinguishing between accounts receivable and accounts payable process is key in providing properly kept financial records and effective cash flow management.
 These two types of accounts are disparate ends of a business’s financial operations, and mixing them could cause serious cash flow challenges.
 By differentiating between the two, companies can better monitor outstanding invoices, trail payments to suppliers, and evaluate overall financial health.

-For example, establishing the status of receivables balances informs the receivable team of which receivables to prioritize for payment collection, their risk of bad debt, and which ones deserve extra attention.
-Further, the status of payables balances informs the payable department of when and how to ensure timely payments and maintain favorable supplier relationships.
+For example, establishing the status of receivables balances informs the receivable team which receivables to prioritize for payment collection, their risk of bad debt, and which ones deserve extra attention.
+Further, the status of payables balances informs the payable department of when and how to ensure timely outgoing payments and maintain favorable supplier relationships.

 Key Differences Between Accounts Receivable and Accounts Payable